teyasio/galvins-unitbars/Readme.txt

 This same tool can be used on bar objects.
 When you go to the bar options under layout you'll see swap and float.
 Clicking float will open up the align tool further down.

+You can also set the bar position manually by unchecking align.
+You'll have a Horizontal and Vertical input box just type in the location.
+Moving the bar will automatically update the input boxes with the new location.

 For more you can watch the video: http://www.youtube.com/watch?v=STYa5d6riuk